roffe/k8s-sslmate/README.md

 # k8s-sslmate
 Your buddy to keep sslmate certificates synchronized with your Kubernetes cluster

-*Reloads it's internal config map every 1 minute *Checks for new SSLmate certificates to download at start & every 60 minutes
+*Reloads it's internal config map every 1 minute
+*Checks for new SSLmate certificates to download at start & every 60 minutes

 At startup all certs are downloaded and pushed / created according to mappings in configmap

 If configmap is updated changes will be propagated within 1 minute

-If new SSL certs are added to the privatekey config map they will be added at the next run ( every 60 minute ) if it's added to the configmap
+If new SSL certs are added to the privatekey configMap they will be added at the next run ( every 60 minute ) This can be speedup by removing the pod and thereby forcing a complete propagation of all certs.

 ## Building